mc1134/GFET_Code/README.md

 NOTE: this uses the same string as the HELP STRING in the GFET_Code.py file.

 This section describes the standalone module for the GFET device.
 The usage of the device is as follows:
-- Button 2: Runs a baseline.
+- **Button 2**: Runs a baseline.
-- Button 2: Runs a sample.
+- **Button 2**: Runs a sample.
-- Button 3: Interrupts current process to return to idle state.
+- **Button 3**: Interrupts current process to return to idle state.
 Any recorded data is discarded.

 #### State Diagram

-The following diagram describes the states that the
+The following diagram describes the possible states and transitions for the device using the standalone module.
 ![](state_diagram.svg)

 #### Ideal Workflow

 1. User powers on the device.
 Device is in idle state when powered on - this script starts as a result of powering on the device.
-2. User presses button 2.
+2. User presses **button 2**.
 This gathers baseline data and takes approximately 80-100 seconds.
 3. After baseline completes, user inserts sample in the device.
-4. User presses button 2.
+4. User presses **button 2**.
 This gathers sampling data and also takes 80-100 seconds.
    a.
-Once the sampling completes, a quality control test is run on both data sets
-      unknown to the user.
+Once the sampling completes, a quality control test is run on both data sets unknown to the user.
 This is to ensure that the readout is not a false +/-.
    b.
 If the data passes the quality control step, the dirac calculation is performed.
 The result will be displayed using the LEDs.
-5. After interpreting the LED lights (see below), the user will press button 3 to return the board to an idle state.
+5. After interpreting the LED lights (see below), the user will press **button 3** to return the board to an idle state.

 #### Interpreting the LED Lights:

 - SOLID YELLOW: The board is in an idle state.
-The user should press button 2 to take baseline data.
+The user should press **button 2** to take baseline data.
 - FLASHING BLUE: The board is currently taking baseline data.
-The user may interrupt this by pressing button 3, which returns the board to an idle state.
+The user may interrupt this by pressing **button 3**, which returns the board to an idle state.
 - SOLID BLUE: The board has finished taking baseline data.
-The user should press button 2 to take sampling data.
+The user should press **button 2** to take sampling data.
 - FLASHING MAGENTA: The board is currently taking sampling data.
-The user may interrupt this by pressing button 3, which returns the board to an idle state.
+The user may interrupt this by pressing **button 3**, which returns the board to an idle state.
 - SOLID MAGENTA: The board has finished taking sampling data.
 This color should be quite rare to see as the board will automatically move on to quality control analysis.
 - FLASHING YELLOW: The board has calculated a bad chip result from quality control analysis.
-The user should press button 3 to return the board to an idle state.
+The user should press **button 3** to return the board to an idle state.
 - SOLID RED: The board has finished with a POSITIVE result - the absolute dirac voltage calculation exceeds the set threshold.
 I.E. you probably have covid.
-The user should press button 3 to return the board to an idle state.
+The user should press **button 3** to return the board to an idle state.
 - SOLID GREEN: The board has finished with a NEGATIVE result - the absolute dirac voltage calculation is within the set threshold.
-The user should press button 3 to return the board to an idle state.
+The user should press **button 3** to return the board to an idle state.
 - SOLID CYAN: The board has finished with an INCONCLUSIVE result - the absolute dirac voltage calculation is within a "buffer" zone, i.e. (threshold) +- (buffer).
-  The user should press button 3 to return the board to an idle state.
+The user should press **button 3** to return the board to an idle state.
 - FLASHING RED: Something went wrong that is not part of the predefined workflow.
 Usually this will have something to do with an error in the code and not on the user's part - attempting mathematics with non-numeric variables, for instance.
-  The user should press button 3 to return the board to an idle state.
+The user should press **button 3** to return the board to an idle state.

 #### Installation: